Devolutions/devolutions-gateway/devolutions-gateway/openapi/README.md

-# REST API clients
+# OpenAPI libraries

-Clients to use the Devolutions Gateway REST API.
+Clients to use the Devolutions Gateway REST API and C# interface to support Gateway subscription.

-C# and TypeScript clients are generated using [OpenAPI Generator](https://openapi-generator.tech/) and OpenAPI documents.
+Code is generated using [OpenAPI Generator](https://openapi-generator.tech/) and OpenAPI documents.

-## Generate clients code
+## Howto

 1. Make sure that OpenAPI documents are up to date by running `../../tools/generate-openapi/generate.ps1`